Roosh513/sails-react-example/README.md

 This project provides a basic Task model and depends on the [Blueprint controller methods](http://sailsjs.com/documentation/reference/blueprint-api) to provide APIs for the front-end application.

-A shortcut for the unfamiliar.
-The bulk of the application's functionality can be found here:
+A shortcut for the unfamiliar: the bulk of the application's functionality can be found here:

 1. tasks/config
   1. babel.js